 At the start of Arkio, these files will be converted and once successfully loaded shown in the asset drawer under the last tab.

-Make sure imported models don't have more than 200.000 polygons to avoid crashes on your mobile devices or uncomfortable low framerates in your VR experience, we put together a small workflow to help you prepare your models from Revit using 3DSMax.
+Make sure imported models don't exceed 250.000 polygons to avoid crashes on your mobile devices or uncomfortable low framerates in your VR experience, we put together a small workflow to help you prepare your models from Revit using 3DSMax.

-- Loading of huge models is not supported, try to keep your models below 250.000 polygons to avoid crashes and VR performance loss when working with mobile devices or the Oculus Quest.
+- Loading of huge models is not recommended, try to keep your models below 250.000 polygons to avoid crashes and VR performance loss when working with mobile devices or the Oculus Quest.

-- Some OBJ exporters (including 3dsMax) might not provide clean obj files and can result in loss of geometry or the files not loading at all.
+- Some OBJ exporters might not provide clean obj files and can result in loss of geometry or the files not loading at all.

-- If you are having issues loading your models try to load those OBJ exports in Windows 3D viewer, 3DSMax, Rhino, Unity or Unreal to see if the files load well and what geometry might be causing the issues in Arkio
+- If you experience issues loading your models try to load the OBJ exports in Windows 3D viewer, 3DSMax or Rhino to see if the files load well here and what geometry might be causing the issue.